CSC-Security-sandbox/ndm-fresh-breakability/DEV-SETUP.md

 ### Application Access

-NOTE: All credentials are managed from vault.
+NOTE: All credentials are managed from openbao.
 Replace the `IP_ADDRESS` with your Multipass IP.

 1. Fetch the control plane multipass IP
     ```sh
     multipass list | grep datamigrator-cp | awk '{print $3}'
     ```
-2. Fetch the vault root token
+2. Fetch the openbao root token
     ```sh
     multipass shell datamigrator-cp
     sudo su - datamigrator
-    cat /opt/datamigrator/vault/cluster-keys.json
+    cat /opt/datamigrator/openbao/cluster-keys.json
     ```

-3. Login to vault UI - `https://IP_ADDRESS/ui/` and give the root token for login.
-All application secrets are stored in vault.
-Navigate to secrets after opening the vault ui.
+3. Login to openbao UI - `https://IP_ADDRESS/ui/` and give the root token for login.
+All application secrets are stored in openbao.
+Navigate to secrets after opening the openbao ui.
 4. Keycloak UI - `https://IP_ADDRESS/keycloak/`
 5. NDM UI - `https://IP_ADDRESS/`.
 The initial username is `admin@datamigrator.local` and password is `welcome`.
 6. Temporal UI - `https://IP_ADDRESS/temporal/ui/`
 7. Postgres connection - Use the multipass IP to connect to postgres database.
-Get the username, password from vault.
+Get the username, password from openbao.
 Keys are - `POSTGRES_DMADMIN_USER` and `POSTGRES_DMADMIN_PASSWORD`.

 ### Setting Up Worker (Initial Build)